theorbtwo/Object-Remote-Java/README.md

 OR Download it
 --------------

-There is a prebuilt copy (Android v4.0.3) in the githun downloads directory: https://github.com/theorbtwo/Object-Remote-Java/downloads
+There is a prebuilt copy (Android v4.0.3) in the github downloads directory: https://github.com/theorbtwo/Object-Remote-Java/downloads

 Older versions of Android
 -------------------------